In the midst of chaotic shooting, strangers save a young boy

 Friends of the McCarthys said Irina’s parents would care for the boy going forward.

 “Aiden … will have a long road ahead to heal, find stability, and ultimately navigate life as an orphan.
-He is surrounded by a community of friends and extended family that will embrace him with love, and any means available to ensure he has everything he needs as he grows,” Irina Colon, a family friend, wrote on a GoFundMe account she created for the family and Aiden.
-The account has raised more than $2 million.
+He is surrounded by a community of friends and extended family that will embrace him with love, and any means available to ensure he has everything he needs as he grows,” Irina Colon wrote on a GoFundMe account she created for the family and Aiden.
+Colon, who described Irina McCarthy as family on her Facebook page, has raised more than $2 million so far.

+One of hundreds of donors wrote, “Aiden, as a momma of another 2 year old boy, my heart is breaking for you.
+I am so sad your little heart has to endure such a devastating loss.
+No child should have to go through what you are.
+Stay strong, sweet boy!”

 “I’m just filled with immense gratitude.
 I’m really sad.
 I don’t know, I don’t know how I feel.
 I have not slept for a minute the last two nights,” he said.